 “unanimous” without every delegate supporting it.

-Signing the Declaration was the same as signing a death warrant.
+Declaration was the same as signing a death warrant.

 The Declaration’s signers knew